 - Performing a clean installation: One reason why users like macOS is that it doesn’t degrade over time, becoming slower and less reliable.
 But that doesn’t mean performing a clean installation doesn’t have its advantages because it does.
 One important advantage is getting rid of junk apps and files that have accumulated over time so that you can start over with a clean slate.

 Of course, there’s value in knowing how to create a bootable USB on Mac even if you don’t have any use for the resulting bootable USB drive yourself.
 It’s possible that someone you know will in the future, and you’ll be able to help them when the time comes.

 How to Download the macOS Monterey Installer?

 Apple distributes major versions of macOS via the Mac App Store.
-A new version becomes available for download as soon as it’s officially released.
-You can then simply open the App Store app on your Mac, enter the name of the macOS version you want to download in the search bar (like “macOS Big Sur”), and click the Get button to download it to your Applications folder.
+Apple officially released its newest operating system macOS Monterey on Monday, October 25.
+You can simply open the App Store app on your Mac, enter the name of the macOS version you want to download in the search bar (like “macOS 12 Monterey”), and click the Get button to download it to your Applications folder.